57 Best Chinese Movies of All Time [Fresh for 2024]

 The story centers around a married man with a six-year-old son, who suddenly finds himself questioning his sexuality.
 Inside he’s tormented because he finds himself having feelings for a male flight attendant, but at the same time he still loves his family dearly.

-Not only is the movie provocative for Chinese cinema, it’s also beautifully done.
+Not only is the movie provocative for Chinese cinema, but it’s also beautifully done.
 It’s very whimsical with imaginative interpretations of the protagonists’ thoughts and feelings.

 As for language opportunities, the dialogue is simple—a perfect film to dissect for all sorts of delicious colloquialisms.
 This movie has some bite, but the social commentary is excellent.

-13. 那些年,我们一起追的女孩 (nà xiē nián,wǒ men yī qǐ zhuī de nǚ hái) — “You Are the Apple of My Eye”
+13. 那些年,我们一起追的女孩 (nà xiē nián, wǒ men yī qǐ zhuī de nǚ hái) — “You Are the Apple of My Eye”

 Where to watch: Amazon | iQIYI